shuban-789/sspfg/README.md

 # sspfg

 sspfg stands for "Super Simple Platformer Fighting Game" because I am not very creative.
 On that note, all the icons are not drawn by me.
-Licensing is in `/assets`
+License stuff is in `/assets`